-Many people are confused when it comes to understanding the difference between moisture content and Loss on Drying (LOD).
-To clarify this, please read the entire section in this post.
-Firstly, let’s discuss moisture analyzers.
+Sometimes we may confused when it comes to understanding the difference between moisture content and Loss on Drying (LOD).
+To clear your doubts, please read the entire section of this post.
+Firstly, let’s discuss about moisture analyzers.
 A moisture analyzer is used to determine the water content in a sample.
-The question then arises: How many types of moisture analyzers are used in the pharma industry to determine LOD, and what is the principle of a moisture analyzer?
+Then a few questions arise about it: How many types of moisture analyzers are used in the pharma industry to determine LOD?
+What is the principle of a moisture analyzer?
 How to calculate moisture content and LOD?
 Let’s discuss them one by one.

 Types of Moisture Analyzers